TheSongOfEnderion/josee/Chapters/Chapter 7 - Housing Solution.md

 "I know you can heal your wounds",  quickly, schulga pushed Josee's blade and took a step back.

 "But please.
 Don't be too reckless.
 I have read the family records, and there are monsters capable of destroying entire cities deep within the forest", Schulga remembered those text.
 At first, he could not believe them, but over the years, the things he had seen come out of the Cursed Forest made him believe there truly were horrors beyond his understanding.

+'And the family records did not hold back its thoughts.
+There might be Leviathan class monsters at its center.
+Just like Cetarax'

 "...
 You don't need to worry", Josee attacked again, holding her sword with both hands.